jbx-protocol/juice-docs-v1/protocol/learn/architecture.md

 ## Core contracts

-The first two core contracts are pretty self explanatory.
+The first two core contracts are self explanatory.
 They store the core opinionated components of the protocol.

 * [`JBTokenStore`](../api/contracts/jbtokenstore/) manages token minting and burning for all projects.
 * [`JBFundingCycleStore`](../api/contracts/jbfundingcyclestore/) manages funding cycle configurations and scheduling.
 Funding cycles are represented as a [`JBFundingCycle`](../api/data-structures/jbfundingcycle.md) data structure.